 The new 4.0 version has a lovely gradebook that can be accessed through the parent dashboard as well as the student dashboard.
 All the lessons are automatically graded and stored in the gradebook.

-It will show you detailed information on lesson scores, as well as indicate if your student needed to view the solutions to the problems, or if they had to try it a second time.
+It will show you detailed information on lesson scores and display incorrect answers, as well as indicate if your student needed to view the solutions to the problems, or if they had to try it a second time.
 If your child makes a mistake on their second try, you can change their answer in the parental control section, or even delete it so they can try again.

 Since this version uses an app, it is readily available to use on mobile devices such as a laptop, chrome book, tablets and even cell phones.
 I could not imagine my kids using a phone for school, but the option is there if you need it.